Skip to main content

 Arrangements have been entrusted to the compassionate care of the J. Wilson Allen Funeral Home, Hwy 215, Summerville, N.S.
 Phone 902-633-2431 or please visit our web site at www.allenfh.ca to sign the guest book or leave a private condolence.

-To send flowers to the family or plant a tree in memory of Roy Kennedy , please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Roy, please visit our floral store.

 Service